Ohio Author Profiles

 Darren Demaree

-Darren C. Demaree is the author of seventeen poetry collections, most recently “clawing at the grounded moon”, (April Gloaming, August 2022).
-He is the recipient of an Ohio Arts Council Individual Excellence Award, the Louise Bogan Award from Trio House Press, and the Nancy Dew Taylor Award from Emrys Journal.
-He is the Editor-in-Chief of the Best of the Net Anthology and the Managing Editor of Ovenbird Poetry.
-He is currently living in Columbus, Ohio with his wife and children. https://darrencdemaree.com/
+Darren C. Demaree grew up in Mount Vernon, Ohio.
+He is a graduate of the College of Wooster, Miami University, and Kent State University.
+He is the author of twenty poetry collections, most recently Tongues Out in the Garden of Spectacle, (August 2023, Newcomer Press).
+He is the recipient of a Greater Columbus Arts Council Grant, an Ohio Arts Council Individual Excellence Award, the Louise Bogan Award from Trio House Press, and the Nancy Dew Taylor Award from Emrys Journal.
+He is the Editor-in-chief of the Best of the Net Anthology and Managing Editor of Ovenbird Poetry.
+He is currently working in the Columbus Metropolitan Library system, and living in Columbus, Ohio with his wife and children. https://darrencdemaree.com/.

 Photo of Guy L. Denny